Mear99/GGP_StochasticGrammar/README.md

 <img src="https://user-images.githubusercontent.com/48439256/213526915-4a17af65-d2c4-4741-9cf1-7bf9573f83c7.png" width=50% height=50%>

 ## Conclusion
+All in all, grammar can be used for a variety of things, especially in generating things.
+And stochastic grammar are very powerful here, since it allows for probability to play a role.
+This results in generating random sequences following structured rules, or, in other word, creating structured randomness!
+I've dabble with different applications ranging from river generation to creating a shop.
+This only is a small sample of what is possible: the tree-like structure could allow stochastic grammar to generate behaviour trees, one could generate different styles of enemy behaviour,... .
+Still this framework can be expanded:
+- The parser could be expanded to allow for nesting rules with parentheses
+- The framework could allow grammar to be loaded in from a text file
+- New types of nodes could be added, like a node that switches between two rule every time it gets executed
+- ...

 ## References
 This research was based on [this paper](http://www.gameaipro.com/GameAIPro3/GameAIPro3_Chapter36_Stochastic_Grammars_Not_Just_for_Words.pdf) published in Game AI Pro 3.